SansGuidon/bookmarks/sections/devops.md

 * [A Cloud Guru Blog](https://acloudguru.com/blog) - Cloud Technology Updates and More | Stay up to date on what's happening in technology, industry insights, technical skills development and all things cloud learning, and cloud certifications.
 * [Honeycomb Blog](https://www.honeycomb.io/blog/) - Honeycomb helps engineering teams deeply understand their own production systems through observability.
 Their mission : Give all software engineering teams the observability they need to eliminate toil and delight their users.
 * [DevOps Newsletters](https://devopsnewsletters.com/) - a one stop shop for the best DevOps news content from around the world.
+* [The Shipt It!
+Podcast](https://changelog.com/shipit - A podcast about getting your best ideas into the world and seeing what happens.

 > Learn
 * [Derek E. Weeks](https://devops.com/21-devops-docker-reference-architectures/) - 21 DevOps and Docker Reference Architectures